Risks for transmission

 Whether HIV transmission takes place is related to many different things.
 The most important ones are listed below (see Figure 1).

-This is not just you and your partners’ HIV status or what you do with or without a condom.
+This is not just about you and your partners’ HIV status or what you do with or without a condom.
 It includes viral load, type of sex, genetics, circumcision etc.

 Very few activities have a 100% risk or 100% safety.
-The risk for any single exposure is usually somewhere inbetween these extremes.
+The risk for any single exposure is usually somewhere in between these extremes.

-If you are worried that you may be HIV positive, the only way to know your HIV status is to take an HIV test.
+The only way to know your HIV status is to take an HIV test.